ToxPuro/astaroth/acc-runtime/README.md

 ```
 > Note: By default arrays are stored in column-major format,
 but by setting ROW_MAJOR_ORDER=ON arrays are stored in row-major order
+If OPTIMIZE_ARRAYS=ON the DSL compiler will identify unused `gmem` arrays and will not allocate them on the GPU.

 ```
 Kernel kernel() {